-William J. Gleason was born October 26, 1866, in Camden, New Jersey, across the river from Philadelphia.
+William J. Gleason was born on October 26, 1866, in Camden, New Jersey, across the river from Philadelphia.
 His family moved to the coal regions of Pennsylvania's Pocono Mountains, and Gleason grew up in the hard life of a “coalcracker” family.
 As with many boys of the era, he played games with his five brothers and one sister.
 His recreational interests turned to baseball; indeed, younger brother Harry played five years at third base in the American League with Boston and St. Louis.
 Gleason skipped college to become a professional ballplayer, displaying both a potent bat and strong pitching arm (he batted and threw right-handed).
-He was not a large man, growing to 5-foot-7 and weighing only 155 pounds as an adult, and was therefore labeled with the everlasting nickname “Kid.”
+He was not a large man, growing to 5-feet-7 and weighing just under 160 pounds as an adult, and was therefore labeled with the everlasting nickname “Kid.”

 Gleason played two seasons in the minor leagues of northern Pennsylvania.
-In 1886 at Williamsport of the Pennsylvania State League, he batted .355 and stole 20 bases in 36 games.
-(Note: All minor league statistics are based on J.C.
-Kofoed's research in the April 1916 issue of Baseball Magazine, and prior research by the author in his biography of Gleason in the Society for American Baseball Research publication Baseball's First Stars.)
-In 1887, again at Williamsport, he posted a 9-12 record with a glittering 1.87 earned run average as a pitcher, and batted .348 as a change player at both second base and the outfield.
-His obvious talent landed him a spot with the nearby Scranton team of the International Association.
-Though his pitching record was abysmal (1-12, 3.67), his all-around talents shone through as he batted .313 as a change outfielder -- today known as a utility player -- when not pitching.
+In 1886 at Williamsport of the Pennsylvania State Association, he batted .355 and stole 20 bases in 36 games.1 In 1887, again at Williamsport, he posted a 9-11 record with a glittering 1.97 earned-run average as a pitcher, and batted .348 as a change player – today known as a utility player – at both second base and the outfield.
+His obvious talent landed him a spot with the nearby Scranton team of the International League, then as now a top minor league.
+Though his pitching record was abysmal (1-12, 3.67 ERA), his all-around talents shone through as he batted .313 as an outfielder when not pitching.

 Harry Wright, manager of the Philadelphia National League entry (then known as the Quakers, but later as the Phillies), heard about the prowess of young Gleason and invited him to try out with the team in the spring of 1888.
 He made the team largely on the basis of his performance in a March 31 exhibition game against the University of Pennsylvania varsity, when he struck out 12 batters and yielded no earned runs.